-We observe that, as expected for such a communication-bound kernel, parallel efficiency degrades when GPU number increase also in a weak scaling setting.
-Furthermore, while total energy consumption is preserved in a strong scaling setting, in the weak scaling, doubling number of Dofs going from 1 to 2 GPUs, produces an increasing ratio in energy consumption of more than 8.
-This increasing ratio is, as expected, about 2 going from 2 to 4 GPUs.
-Different behavior in terms of energy consumption is observed for the SpMM kernel, where in the strong scaling setting, the energy consumption increases for increasing GPU number both in a strong scaling and in a weak scaling setting.
-A large increase in energy consumption, when the number of GPUs increases as well as the number of Dofs, is also observed for the MWM kernel.
-The above behavior requires a deeper analysis and hopefully further tests.
+We observe that, as expected for such a communication-bound kernel, parallel efficiency degrades when GPU number increases also in a weak scaling setting; a larger degradation can be observed for the SpMM kernel in Table 4.
+Furthermore, while total energy consumption is almost preserved in the weak scaling setting going from 2 GPUs to 4 GPUs, in the strong scaling, doubling number of GPUs from 2 to 4 produces a significant increasing ratio in energy consumption.
+Similar behavior in terms of energy consumption is observed for the SpMM kernel in the strong scaling setting, indeed the energy consumption increases for increasing GPU number, an increase, as expected from the increase in execution times, is also observed in the weak scaling setting for this kernel.
+The behaviour observed for energy consumption of the MWM kernel is very similar to that of the SpMV kernel, where an increase for increasing